Skelt24/awesome-solana-ecosystem/README.md

  - [Skunka Tools](https://skunka-tools.xyz) - No code SPL Token Manager on Solana Blockchain.
  - [Sollet.io](https://sollet.io) allows you to request airdops and mint test tokens where allowed
  - [Solana Cookbook](https://solanacookbook.com/) - Developer resource that provides the essential concepts and references for building applications on Solana.
+ - [walletOS](https://www.pinestreetlabs.com/walletos/) - An API for using blockchains.
+Embed transfers, staking, and smart contracts on 18+ protocols into your product with a few lines of code.

  #### Libraries & Frameworks
  - [Anchor](https://github.com/project-serum/anchor)